mhaugrud/msumcspy/_sources/Functions/Functionsthatreturnvalues.rst

     print(max(7, 11))
     print(max(4, 1, 17, 2, 12))
     print(max(3 * 11, 5 ** 3, 512 - 9, 1024 ** 0))
-    # what is very different about the parameters for the max function? (answer below)
+    # what is very different about the parameters for the max function? (answer below and run)
     #

 ``max`` can be sent any number of arguments, separated by commas, and will